mochabyte0x/mochabyte0x.github.io/_posts/2025-06-11-Evade-Modern-AVs-in-2025.md

 	printf("[+] Payload executed!\n");
 ```

-The function `CreateSuspendedProcess` creates a new process in a suspended state.
+The function `CreateSuspendedProcess()` creates a new process in a suspended state.
 When creating a process this way, it's main thread is also suspended which means it's in an alertable state.
 It takes the macro `TARGET_PROCESS` as input and returns you the following:

 - A pointer to the process id
 - A pointer to a handle of the newly created process
 - A pointer to a handle to the processes thread

-But wait, we’re actually not using `CREATE_SUSPENDED`.
+But wait, we’re actually not using `CREATE_SUSPENDED` Flag.
 Instead, we're creating the process in a *debugged* state.

 ```c
 // This is the function cCPAu (API Hashing) from inject.c